Feedback

 Introduction:

-Unconscious bias refers to the subtle, ingrained biases that individuals possess without conscious awareness.
+Unconscious bias is subtle and ingrained biases that all individuals possess without being consciously aware of any influence.
 These biases can influence our perceptions, decisions, and behaviours, often resulting in unintended discrimination or unequal treatment.
 The United Kingdom, despite its progress in promoting equality and diversity, is not exempt from the presence of unconscious bias.
 This blog aims to explore the concept of unconscious bias in the UK, its manifestations in various domains, its impacts on individuals and society, and potential strategies to address and mitigate its effects.
 Unconscious Bias can be found in many places, especially in the places that can be found below:

 Educational Bias